p-wegner/coding-aider/README.md

     - Install as a global pipx Python app
     - Ensure it's accessible from your terminal (`aider --help`)

-2. Install the Coding-Aider plugin in IntelliJ IDEA.
+2. Install the Coding-Aider plugin in a compatible JetBrains IDE.

 3. (Recommended) Globally configure API keys for LLM Providers you plan to use ( see https://aider.chat/docs/config/dotenv.html)

-3. Configure Aider settings:
+4. Configure Aider settings:
     - Navigate to Tools > Aider Settings > Run Test to verify your Aider installation.

-4. Usage:
+5. Usage:
     - Select files or directories in your project
-    - Use Alt+A or right-click to initiate an Aider action
+    - Use Alt+A or use the entries in the right-click context menu to initiate an Aider action
     - Enter your coding request in the dialog
     - Review Aider's output and resulting changes in your project